 Hilarious Outtakes feature Sgt.
-Johnson saying "Halo 4, I get a woman".
-Halo 4 was released... but Johnson got KIA at the tail end of Halo 3.
+Johnson saying "Halo 4, I get a woman", part of the joke being that they weren't expecting the series to go on for four main games.
+A Halo 4 did come out, eleven years later... but Johnson got KIA at the tail end of Halo 3.
 The closest thing to Sgt.
 Johnson in Halo 4 is Commander Sarah Palmer.
 It could also be interpreted now as referring to all the Ship Tease between John and Cortana in 4, just before the latter ends up sacrificing herself.

 In the early 1990s, Doom enjoyed massive popularity which can be credited to a vast community of fans making Game Mods.
 One of which, "UAC Labs," featured modified enhanced gore, and levels where you are supposed to kill swarms of demons.
 The description of the WAD ends with "Good Luck Marine, and don't forget, KILL EEM AALLLL!"
 The copyright notice says "You may NOT change a damn thing with this WAD, if you do, i will blow you up."
-This mod was one of a handful made by Columbine shooter Eric Harris (one of which included an on-screen gametesting credit for accomplice Dylan Klebold), and no, Eric did not make a Doom mod set in Columbine High School that allowed the player to shoot students.
+This mod was one of a handful made by Columbine shooter Eric Harris (one of which included an on-screen gametesting credit for accomplice Dylan Klebold).
+Fortunately, the consistent rumors that he also made a mod set in Columbine that allowed the player to shoot students are all false.

 There is a in-universe example where at the entrance of Kakariko village, a solder introducing the village says that they're a small community and that he hopes they'll one day be as lively as the Castle Town market.
 Years later, when the market is overrun by ReDeads, the village ends up holding the escaped population of Hyrule's humans, making it the liveliest area in Hyrule.